Chapter 5:

 “L-Look!
 I d-did it!”
 The wall that Vergil erected faded away as he turned around revealing a small, glassy white orb the size of a basketball!

 “Oh!
-You finished?”
+You done?”
 Nicolaus walked up and placed his hand on the ball.
 “Hang on…it’s soft!”

 “Really?”
-Vernon began inspecting the object as well.
+Vernon inspected the object as well.
 “You’re right.
 Let me see this!”
-Vernon took the ball and lifted it in the air.
+He took the ball and lifted it in the air.
 “It’s so light, almost like a balloon.”
-He then dropped it expecting the sphere to bounce back, but it hit the ground and stayed. “…Guess it’s not a ball then.”
-He then looked off into the distance.
+Dropping it, expecting the sphere to rebound, yielded an unexpected result.
+It flopped to the ground, nothing. “…Guess it’s not a ball then.”
+A thought popped up.
 “Haven’t seen Katie in a bit…I’ll be back.
 Keep at it, Vergil!”
-The ever-bossy man left in search of Katie.
+The ever-bossy man walked into the woods, searching for Katie.

 “I-I think I c-can make it more l-like a ball though.”
 A spark of determination burned in Vergil’s eyes.
-The young man picked back up the orb and began melding it again but stopped as his nose began to bleed.
+The young man picked back up the orb and began melding it again but stopped as his nose bled.

 “Alright, you’re pushing yourself too far.
 Stop.”
 Nicolaus pulled Vergil’s hands away from the sphere causing it to fade like smoke.
-It was evident Vergil wasn’t going to quit.
+It was evident Vergil wouldn’t quit.
 “You’re really good at this stuff.
 You’re treating it like anime training or something.”

 “N-No!”
 That compliment caused Vergil’s normally pale face to flash bright red.
 “I d-don’t watch a-anime!”